LucasLessa14/nlw-valoriza/README.md

 - Create a new user
 - Create a new tag
 - Authenticate system
-- Create a new feedback
+- Create a new compliment
-- Check if the feedback is valid
+- Check if the compliment is valid
+- List Tags
+- List Users
+- List compliments

 ## 🧑‍💻 Author